Russell Martin (baseball)

 Russell Nathan Coltrane Jeanson Martin Jr. (born February 15, 1983) is a Canadian former professional baseball catcher.
-He has played in Major League Baseball (MLB) for the Los Angeles Dodgers, New York Yankees, Pittsburgh Pirates, and Toronto Blue Jays, and is a four-time MLB All-Star.
+He played in Major League Baseball (MLB) for the Los Angeles Dodgers, New York Yankees, Pittsburgh Pirates, and Toronto Blue Jays, and is a four-time MLB All-Star.
 In 2007, Martin won the Gold Glove Award and Silver Slugger Award.

 Martin became the everyday catcher for the Los Angeles Dodgers immediately upon his MLB debut in 2006, and continued in that role for nearly five years.
 His offensive and defensive performance earned wide accolades during his first three years, but they diminished significantly in 2009 and 2010.
 Martin spent the last two months of 2010 on the disabled list.
 After the Dodgers declined to offer him arbitration in 2011, he signed with the Yankees and succeeded Jorge Posada as the Yankees' everyday catcher.

 In November 2012, Martin signed a two-year free agent contract with the Pirates, and took over the team's everyday catcher duties.
 Following the 2014 season, he signed a five-year, $82 million contract with the Blue Jays.
 In January 2019, he was traded back to the Dodgers.

 Professional career

-Minor leagues
+Draft and minor leagues (2002–2006)

 Martin was selected in the 35th round of the 2000 Major League Baseball draft by the Montreal Expos, but did not sign.
 He then attended Chipola College for two years before being chosen in the 17th round of the 2002 Major League Baseball draft by the Los Angeles Dodgers.
 Drafted as a third baseman, Martin played his first professional season with the Gulf Coast Dodgers, and hit .286 with 10 RBI in 41 games.
 In the offseason, he was converted to a catcher.
 Martin played the 2003 minor league season with the Ogden Raptors, and was later promoted to the Class-A South Georgia Waves.
 In 77 combined games, he batted .276 with 9 home runs and 50 RBI.

 Martin was a Florida State League All-Star catcher while with the Vero Beach Dodgers in 2004, playing 122 games and batting .250 with 15 home runs and 64 RBI.
 During the offseason, Martin played with the Scottsdale Scorpions of the Arizona Fall League.
 In 2005, he played in a career-high 129 games for the Double-A Jacksonville Suns and made the All-Star team, hitting .311 with 9 home runs and 61 RBI.
 Martin began the 2006 season with the Triple-A Las Vegas 51s, where he hit .297 in 23 games before his promotion.